-58. Is there a MS Word version of the form available so one can work on it and prepare a response prior to uploading online?
+63. Is there an MS Word version of the form available so one can work on it and prepare a response prior to uploading online?

 No, there is no MS Word version of the application form.
 However, once you have completed eligibility and have access to the application form, you will be able to download a pdf version of the complete application form.
 In addition, a blank application form is available via the Download section of the application form.